ucfopen/UDOIT/HEROKU.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+## Installation Instructions
+Installing UDOIT using the Heroku button is very easy, but still requires some setup.
+If you prefer to watch a video demonstrating the process step-by-step, watch the [UDOIT Installation CanvasLIVE video](https://www.youtube.com/watch?v=g1LgnErkvsA).

+Below are the written directions if you prefer to follow along that way.

+### Step 1:  Create a Google/YouTube API key

+### Step 2:  Setting up Heroku
+After clicking the Heroku button above:
+1. Create an account (if you don't have one already).
+2. Give the app a name.
+3. Fill out the `OAUTH2_ID` and `OAUTH2_KEY` fields with dummy data.
+(We'll fix it later.)
+4. Fill out the `OAUTH2_URI` field with `https://yourapp.herokuapp.com/oauth2response.php`.
+(Replace 'yourapp' with the name you gave in step 2.)
+5. Click the Deploy button and wait for the process to complete.

+### Step 3:  Request a Developer Key
+UDOIT uses Oauth2 to take actions on behalf of the user, so you'll need to ask your Canvas administrator to generate a Developer Key for you.
+(If you are an admin, go to your institution's account administration page in Canvas and click on 'Developer Keys'.)
+Here is the information you need to provide them:

+* Key Name: Probably 'UDOIT' or 'UDOIT Test' for your test instance
+* Owner Email: The email address of whoever is responsible for UDOIT at your institution
+* Redirect URI: This is the URI of the `oauth2response.php` file in the UDOIT directory.
+ * This should be `https://yourapp.herokuapp.com/oauth2response.php`.
+(Replace 'yourapp' with the name of your UDOIT instance on Heroku.)
+* Icon URL: The URL of the UDOIT icon.
+This is `https://yourapp.herokuapp.com/assets/img/udoit_icon.png`.
+(Replace 'yourapp' with the name of your UDOIT instance on Heroku.)

+### Step 4:  Add your Developer Key to UDOIT
+1. In Heroku, click the 'Manage App' button for your install of UDOIT.
+2. Go to the 'Settings' tab.
+3. Copy and paste the following values from the Developer Key:
+ * ID into OAUTH2_ID
+ * Secret into OAUTH2_KEY
+4. Verify that your OAUTH2_URI is correct.
+(See above.)

+### Step 5:  Install the UDOIT LTI

+1. You can install UDOIT at the sub-account level or the course level.
+Either way, start by going to the **settings** area.
+2. Click the **Apps** tab.
+3. Click the **View App Configurations** button.
+4. Click the **Add App** button.
+5. Under **Configuration Type**, choose **By URL**.
+6. In the **Name** field, enter `UDOIT`.
+7. In the **Consumer Key** field, copy the value from OAUTH2_ID
+8. In the **Shared Secret** field, copy the value from OAUTH2_KEY
+9. In the **Config URL** field, paste value from OAUTH2_URI.
+10. Finish by clicking **Submit**.

+UDOIT should now be available in the course navigation menu.

 # Manual Deploy on Heroku

 You can use our configuration to launch a new Heroku app using [Heroku's app-setups api](https://devcenter.heroku.com/articles/setting-up-apps-using-the-heroku-platform-api).